xcp-ng/xcp-ng-org/docs/networking/networking.md

 #### Definition

-The **Maximum Transmission Unit (MTU)** represents the largest packet size, measured in bytes, that a network layer—such as Ethernet or TCP/IP—can transmit without fragmenting the data.
+The **Maximum Transmission Unit (MTU)** represents the largest packet size, measured in bytes, that a network layer (such as Ethernet or TCP/IP) can transmit without fragmenting the data.
 It effectively sets the upper limit for the payload size of a single network packet.

 #### Typical MTU values